jsaveta/Lance/readme.txt

-Linked Data Instance Matching Benchmark (LDIMBENCH)
+Linked Data Instance Matching Benchmark (LANCE)

 Description :

 -------------------------------------------------------------------------

-The Linked Data Instance Matching Benchmark (LDIMBENCH), is a benchmark for the assessment of Instance Matching techniques and systems for Linked Data data that are accompanied by a schema.
+The Linked Data Instance Matching Benchmark (LANCE), is a benchmark for the assessment of Instance Matching techniques and systems for Linked Data data that are accompanied by a schema.
-Essentially, LDIMBENCH implements:
+Essentially, LANCE implements:

 (i) a set of test cases based on structure, semantic and value transformations